reunicorn1/oral-health-uofg/results/conclusion.md

 There's still great variability when you take in consideration sub-groups but this provide more meaningful information compared to comparing the proportions selecting each option for the different questions that measure knowledge.

-The aggregated analysis indicated a **slight but statistically significant** advantage for dental students compared to medical students.
+The aggregated analysis indicated a **slight but a varied statistically significant** advantage for dental students compared to medical students.
 However, the effect size was small, and visual inspection showed substantial overlap in score distributions.

-The p-values when you compare results based on faculty also here have sufficient significance in order for us to reject the null hypothesis showing there's an actual difference between medical students and dental students which wasn't evident before using the chi-square test when comparing question options against each other.
+The p-values when you compare results based on faculty also here a potential sufficient significance in order for us to reject the null hypothesis showing there might be an actual difference between medical students and dental students which wasn't evident before using the chi-square test when comparing question options against each other.

-Knowledge was scored as a whole using the mean of the 6 questions together to calculate a collective knowledge score per student.
+Knowledge was scored as a whole using the mean of the 6 questions together to calculate a collective knowledge score per student to demonstrate if there's an evident difference.
 The following demonstrates the distribution of knowledge score per academic level and faculty.

 **Descriptive Analytics for Score of Knowledge of Healthcare students:**